mavryk-network/mavryk-rust/baking/mainnet/README.md

 $ tail -f $HOME/data-mainnet/nohup-node.out
 ```

-## Download tezos client binaries (or build from source)
+## Download mavryk client binaries (or build from source)

-Download `tezos-client`, `tezos-baker-012-Psithaca` and `tezos-accuser-012-Psithaca` from https://gitlab.com/tezos/tezos/-/releases.
+Download `mavryk-client`, `mavryk-baker-012-Psithaca` and `mavryk-accuser-012-Psithaca` from https://gitlab.com/mavryk/mavryk/-/releases.

 Or alternatively, build them from source.
-See [https://tezos.gitlab.io/introduction/howtoget.html#building-from-sources-via-opam](https://tezos.gitlab.io/introduction/howtoget.html#building-from-sources-via-opam) for instructions.
+See [https://protocol.mavryk.org/introduction/howtoget.html#building-from-sources-via-opam](https://protocol.mavryk.org/introduction/howtoget.html#building-from-sources-via-opam) for instructions.

 After successful compilation, you should see these binaries in Tezos source directory:
 ```
-tezos-baker-012-Psithaca
+mavryk-baker-012-Psithaca
-tezos-accuser-012-Psithaca
+mavryk-accuser-012-Psithaca
-tezos-client
+mavryk-client
 ```

-_Note: Following commands assume that tezos sources directory is added to the PATH environment variable_
+_Note: Following commands assume that mavryk sources directory is added to the PATH environment variable_

 ### TezEdge baker

-It is recommended to use TezEdge baker instead of `tezos-baker-012-Psithaca`.
+It is recommended to use TezEdge baker instead of `mavryk-baker-012-Psithaca`.

 See [TezEdge Baker](../../apps/baker/README.md#running) to build and run it.

 ## Wait for TezEdge node to sync with the network

 ```
-$ tezos-client bootstrapped
+$ mavryk-client bootstrapped
 Disclaimer:
   The  Tezos  network  is  a  new  blockchain technology.
   Users are  solely responsible  for any risks associated